-David S. Hawker exchanged marriage vows in an evening ceremony Sept.
-25 at the Salem Federated Church.
-The double ring ceremony was performed by the Rev. Richard Burgess of Lansing, assisted by the Rev. Ivan Speight.
+Linda Carol Cockrum and David S. Hawker exchanged marriage vows in an evening ceremony Sept.
+25 at the Salem Federated Church, The double ring ceremony was performed by the Rev. Richard Burgess of Lansing, assisted by the Rev. Ivan Speight.

-The bride is the daughter of Mr. and Mrs. Denver Cockrum of N. Territorial Rd. and the parents of the bridegroom are Mr. and Mrs. Stanley Hawker, also of N. Territorial a chapel train.
+The bride is the daughter of Mr. and Mrs. Denver Cockthe parents of the bridegroom roses and white baby mums. hostess to prospective memare Mr. and Mrs. Stanley Hawker, also of N. Territorial a chapel train.
 Attending the bride were

-Escorted to the altar by her father, the bride wore a white floor length gown fashioned with chantilly lace bodice and a peau de soie skirt falling to
+Escorted to the altar by her father, the bride wore a white floor length gown fashioned with chantilly lace bodice and a peau de soie skirt falling to ing to Mrs. Warren Worth, li-